mysql/mysql-utilities/doc/man/mysqlindexcheck.rst

    Display version information and exit.

-.. option:: --worst=<num>
+.. option:: --worst[=<N>]

-   Limit index statistics to the worst N indexes.
+   If :option:`--stats` is given, limit index statistics to the worst N indexes.
+The default value of N is 5 if omitted.

 .. _mysqlindexcheck-notes: